 We would love to get you involved.
 Sign up for updates below and send an email to firstname.lastname@example.org and we will get in touch with you.

 There is a critical shortage of affordable housing in the United States.
-While the cause of this shortage is multifaceted, economics play a major role.
-The cost to maintain and operate multifamily residential properties has increased to the point that landlords are faced with a choice of deferring maintenance to hold down costs or demolishing the property for new development.
-Either choice reduces the supply of decent affordable housing.
+While the cause is multifaceted, economics play a major role.
+The cost to maintain and operate multifamily residential properties has increased to the point that landlords are faced with a choice of raising rents dramatically, deferring maintenance, or demolishing the property for new development.
+Both choices reduce the supply of decent affordable housing.

 Our Landlord Participation Program seeks to address this by offering landlords participation payments that can be used to make needed repairs or to increase the profitability of the property.
 By increasing the viability of a property, we believe our Landlord Participation Program preserves affordable residential units.